Inside: Do you know what to look for in a home daycare? This article discussed things to look for in a daycare and especially an in home daycare.

-What to look for when choosing a daycare
+What to look for when choosing a daycare for working moms

 A few years ago, I took the leap into starting my own “daycare”.
 I never call it that.
 To me, I always “just babysit” a few kids to make some extra cash while being a housewife.